-Funding Policy Actuarial Assumptions
+Funding Policy Valuation Actuarial Assumptions

 The main actuarial assumptions employed for the funding policy actuarial valuation are summarized in the following table.
 Emerging experience differing from these assumptions will result in gains or losses, which will be revealed in future funding policy actuarial valuations.
-Experience gains and losses emerging in future funding policy actuarial valuations will impact among other things the open group funded ratio of the plan, which in turn will impact the types and timing of any actions to be taken by the Trustees in accordance with the funding policy.
+Experience gains and losses emerging in future funding policy actuarial valuations the open group funded ratio of the plan, which in turn will impact the types and timing of any actions to be taken by the Trustees in accordance with the funding policy.
 All rates and percentages are annualized unless otherwise noted.